krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     **-x binddn=**\ *bind_dn*
         Specifies the DN used to bind to the LDAP server.

-    **-x bindpwd=**\ *bind_password*
+    **-x bindpwd=**\ *password*
-        Specifies the password for the above mentioned binddn.
-Using this option may expose the password to other users on the system via the process list; to avoid this, instead stash the password using the **stashsrvpw** command of
+        Specifies the password or SASL secret used to bind to the LDAP server.
+Using this option may expose the password to other users on the system via the process list; to avoid this, instead stash the password using the **stashsrvpw** command of :ref:`kdb5_ldap_util(8)`.

-        :ref:`kdb5_ldap_util(8)`.
+    **-x sasl_mech=**\ *mechanism*
+        Specifies the SASL mechanism used to bind to the LDAP server.
+        The bind DN is ignored if a SASL mechanism is used.
+New in release 1.13.

+    **-x sasl_authcid=**\ *name*
+        Specifies the authentication name used when binding to the LDAP server with a SASL mechanism, if the mechanism requires one.
+New in release 1.13.

+    **-x sasl_authzid=**\ *name*
+        Specifies the authorization name used when binding to the LDAP server with a SASL mechanism.
+New in release 1.13.

+    **-x sasl_realm=**\ *realm*
+        Specifies the realm used when binding to the LDAP server with a SASL mechanism, if the mechanism uses one.
+New in release 1.13.

     **-x debug=**\ *level*
         sets the OpenLDAP client library debug level.  *level* is an